Unitary representations of real reductive groups: Kazhdan-Lusztig polynomials for extended groups

 What is actually written in \Cite{LV12} is a statement about equivariant perverse sheaves on a flag variety in finite characteristic.
 By standard base change results, this is equivalent to a statement about ${}^\delta K({\mathbb C})$-equivariant perverse sheaves on the flag variety of Borel subalgebras of ${\mathfrak g}$.
 By the Beilinson-Bernstein localization theory, with appropriate minor modifications as in \Cite{IC3}, this becomes a statement about twisted character polynomials for $({\mathfrak g},{}^\delta K({\mathbb C}))$-modules, which is precisely the theorem above in case $\lambda_0 = \rho$, the half sum of a full set of positive roots.

 The case of non-integral infinitesimal character can be treated just as for connected groups, using the ideas of Beilinson, Bernstein, Brylinski, Kashiwara, and Lusztig as sketched in Chapter 17 of \Cite{ABV}.
-(As far as we know, the ideas have been written down by their originators only in the first chapter of \Cite{LRed}, which explains the case of Verma modules.)
+(As far as we know, the ideas have been written down by their originators only in \Cite{LRed}*{Chapter 1}, which explains the case of Verma modules.)